MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hyperlinks-in-word-report-layouts.md

 ms.tgt_pltfrm: na
 ---

-# Setting up Hyperlinks in Word Report Layouts
+# Using Hyperlinks in Word Layouts

 In a Word report layout, you can set up hyperlinks on text and picture fields.
 Suppose you want to add a link on invoice reports that targets the URL of a payment service.
 To make the link, you add a field to the Customer table for storing payments URLs.
 Then, you modify the report dataset and layout to include a link to payment services URL.
 You can set up the following types of links: